Tanathepl/robprog/README_DOC.md

 ## Step 4: Automation

-Maintaining documentation is more efficient if the execution chain is automated. <br/>The easiest way to do this is to use continuous integration to re-generate documentation automatically as code changes. <br/>You will cover the notions of continuous integration later, but here is a minimal example on the GitHub/GitLab CI to build the doc and publish it on github/gitlab pages automatically:
+Maintaining documentation is more efficient if the execution chain is automated.
+The easiest way to do this is to use continuous integration to re-generate documentation automatically as code changes.
+You will cover the notions of continuous integration later, but here is a minimal example on the GitHub/GitLab CI to build the doc and publish it on github/gitlab pages automatically:

 ### GitHub example